Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake

 I hope you loved how to make a Strawberry Vanilla cake.
 You can use the same recipe to make cupcakes.

-We made the cake last Thursday.
+We made the cake on a Thursday.
 Between the girls, Sweet Shark, Jennifer, and me, the cake was gone by Sunday.

 Be sure to PIN this Strawberry Vanilla Cake recipe for your future dessert needs.